sakibahammed/Just-an-Ordinary-project/README.md

 # Iterator

     An iterator is an object that provides a way to access elements sequently in a collection, one at a time, . without needing to know the underlying structure of the collection.

+    lets imagine it in a simpler terms,

+        Think of an iterator as a box.
+You put your hand in and it gives you one item at a time.
+You don't need to know how it works inside.
+You just keep getting things until there are none left.

+        Iterators are just helpers that make it easy to do with the things ( or work with collections of data. ) one at a time,without worrying about how its done behind the scene .